 - A coffee bar with freshly brewed coffee

-- Product/service posters (space available) that are coordinated with product promotions or campaigns
+- Product/service posters (space available) with product promotions or campaigns

-- A community station (area) that identifies our community connections and community give forward via a running ticker
+- A community station (area) that identifies our community connections and community give-back.

-- A member giveback station (area) that demonstrates how much money we have given back to our members via rate and fee structure – a running ticker
+- A member give-back area that demonstrates how much money we have given back to our members via rate and fee structure – a running ticker

-- A member small business or member philanthropy showcase area where a member that owns a small business can showcase their products/service and/or a member that demonstrates their charity in the community can be highlighted.
+- A showcase area where a member that owns a small business can showcase their product or highlights a local charity